go101/immutable-value-proposal/README-v9.1.md

 This proposal will let Go support values of the 2nd and 4th genres, and extend the value range of the 3rd genre.

-#### variables and (extended) constants
+#### variables and finals

 This proposal treats the `self_modifiable` as a value property.
-The current constant value concpet is extended.
 * `{self_modifiable: true}` values (variables) are declared with `var`.
-* `{self_modifiable: false}` values (constants) are declared with `const` As always, a named constant must be bound a value in its declaration.
+* `{self_modifiable: false}` values (finals) are declared with `final` Like named constants, a named final must be bound a value in its declaration.
-   Constants can be values of any type, not limited to values of basic types.
+   But unlike named constants, finals can be values of any type, not limited to values of basic types.
+   We can view finals as runtime constants.
-   Please note that, although a constant itself can't be modified, the values referenced by the constant might be modifiable.
+   Please note that, although a final itself can't be modified, the values referenced by the final might be modifiable.
    (Much like JavaScript `const` values and Java `final` values.)

-Most intermediate results in Go should be viewed as constant values, including function returns, operator operation evaluation results, explicit value conversion results, etc.
+Most intermediate results in Go should be viewed as final values, including function returns, operator operation evaluation results, explicit value conversion results, etc.

-Constants (themselves) are immutable values.
+Finals (themselves) are immutable values.
-Non-basic declared constants will be always allocated in memory somewhere, but a basic declared constant will only be allocated in memory only when needed (if it is ever taken address in code).

-Note, although a constant itself is an immutable value, whether or not the values referenced by a constant are immutable values depends on the specified role (see the next section) of the constant.
+Note, although a final itself is an immutable value, whether or not the values referenced by the final are immutable values depends on the specified role (see the next section) of the final.

-There is not a short constant declartion form.
+There is not a short final declartion form.
 Shorted declared values are all variables.
-Function parameters and results also can't be delcared as constants.
+Function parameters and results also can't be delcared as finals.

 #### value roles: reader and writer

 This proposal proposes to add a value role concept to denote the `ref_modifiable` property.
-Although roles are properties of values, to ease the syntax designs, we can also think they are properties of types.
+Although roles are properties of values, to ease the syntax designs, we can think they are also properties of types.

 The notation `T:reader` is introduced to represent a reader type.
 Its values are called reader values.
-The notation can be used to declare package-level variable/constants, local variable/constants, and function parameter/result variables.
+The notation can be used to declare package-level variables/finals, local variables/finals, and function parameter/result variables.
 But it can't be used to specifiy struct field types.
 Fields of a struct value will inherit the roles from the struct value.